openfaas/ofc-bootstrap/README.md

 ### Finish the configuration

 If you get anything wrong, there are some instructions in the appendix on how to make edits.
-It is usually easier to edit `init.yaml` and re-run the tool.
+It is usually easier to edit `init.yaml` and re-run the tool, or to delete your cluster and run the tool again.

-If you want to completely remove all the components that `ofc-bootstrap` installed to start-over then you can use: `./scripts/reset.sh`.
-Caution: read the contents of the script carefully before running it.

-> Note: Be careful if you run `reset.sh` and make 100% sure that you are pointing at the correct cluster by checking `kubectl config get-context`.

 #### Configure DNS